Noeska/illegiblesemantics/projects/proj-2.md

 - <a href="https://open.spotify.com/track/4Cd7untb0sKHC0T8cJMJjc?si=8eac2c06c8e54c3b" target="_blank" rel="noopener"><span>Green Carnation</span></a>
 - <a href="https://open.spotify.com/track/5NN25Yp2kcE0Qrm2J9V7Uq?si=712a50c2bc3f4b17" target="_blank" rel="noopener"><span>Leprous</span></a>

+Take me back to the [top](#top)

 ---
+<a name="grindcore"></a>
 # Grindcore
-Grindcore fuses elements of Heavy Metal with Punk Hardcore, creating a negative synergy where one plus one arguably equals less than two.
+Grindcore fuses elements of Heavy Metal with Punk Hardcore, creating a negative synergy where one plus one usually equals less than two.
 No wonder, then, that Grindcore logos look **crude and unfinished** at best.
 But all is not bad either, for great (to some) is the genre's fondness for puerile humor and disgusting aesthetics, with **visual references to scathology** and **other bodily functions**.
 In short, think of Grindcore aesthetics as the typographic equivalent of a schoolboy's fantasies.
 This may also help explain the heavy usage of **color** and **texture**.
 (Kids love color.
 Right?
 I wouldn't know, I'm not a father.)
 ![Grindcore](..\assets\img\projects\proj-2\grind.jpg)

 ##### Some Grindcore bands to check out: